 They hail from all kinds of nations, small and big, poor and rich, racist and tolerant, religious and atheist, hot and cold.
 They know who really has power and influence in the media, who wields control over journalists and who dictates editorial decisions.

-MediaPowerMonitor is run collaboratively a global community of writers, experts and researchers created by Marius Dragomir.
+MediaPowerMonitor is run collaboratively by a global community of writers, experts and researchers founded by Marius Dragomir.

-Marius Dragomir now serves as the Director of the Center for Media, Data and Society.
-He previously worked for the Open Society Foundations (OSF) for over a decade.
-Since 2007, he has managed the research and policy portfolio of the Program on Independent Journalism (PIJ), formerly the Network Media Program (NMP), in London.
-He has also been one of the main editors for PIJ’s flagship research and advocacy project, Mapping Digital Media, which covered 56 countries worldwide, and was the main writer and editor of OSF’s Television Across Europe, a comparative study of broadcast policies in 20 European countries.
+Marius Dragomir now serves as the Director of the Media and Journalism Research Center, a global think-tank specialized in comparative research about media and journalism.
+He led the Center for Media, Data and Society, an academic research outfit at Central European University (CEU) in Vienna.
+He previously worked for the Open Society Foundations (OSF) for over a decade where he managed the research and policy portfolio of the Program on Independent Journalism (PIJ), formerly the Network Media Program (NMP), in London.
+He was also one of the main editors for PIJ’s flagship research and advocacy project, Mapping Digital Media, which covered 56 countries worldwide, and was the main writer and editor of OSF’s Television Across Europe, a comparative study of broadcast policies in 20 European countries.